eoscostarica/guide.eoscostarica.io/docs/tutorials/private-network-installation.md

 #         eosio <= eosio::setabi                {"account":"eosio.bios","abi":{"types":[],"structs":[{"name":"transfer","base":"","fields":[{"name"...
 ```
 # Block producer nodes: configuration and execution
 We must create the configuration directories for each block producer.
-Since three block producers were conceived in the [topology](#private-network-installation-tutorial), we are creating their directories To do this, execute the following commands:
+Since three block producers were conceived in the [topology](#private-network-installation-tutorial), let's proceed to create their directories.
+To do this, execute the following commands:
 ```bash
 $ cd ~
 $ mkdir producer1